 SMITH College has the strongest U.S. Student Fulbright Program in the country.

-• Over the past 11 years, Smith has won more Fulbright Fellowships than any other liberal arts college in the country
+• Over the past dozen years, Smith has won more Fulbright Fellowships than any other liberal arts college in the country

-• Smith's Fulbright success rate (winners to applicants) has over the past decade been the highest in the nation among the topmost-producing institutions.
+• Smith's Fulbright success rate (winners to applicants) has over the past dozen years been the highest in the nation among the topmost-producing institutions.

 • With 23 offers out of 42 applicants in the 2012-13 competition year, Smith's success rate was 55% which is more than three times the national average of 17% for the competition.